lasdf1234/en/documentation/Cloud-Database-and-Cache/MongoDB/Troubleshooting/Connect-Failed.md

 1. Verify if the connection address of the MongoDB instance is correct.

    Locate the MongoDB instance on the MongoDB console and view the MongoDB connection address on the instance details page.
-Refer to: [Connection Instance] (./ Getting-Started/ Connect-Instance.md)
+Refer to: [Connection Instance](./ Getting-Started/ Connect-Instance.md)

 1. Verify if the virtual machine for connection is in the same VPC of the MongoDB instance.